Adolf Ehrnrooth: Later life

-In his last statement he gave support to ProKarelia (Finnish NGO) and its plan for the Return of Ceded Territories.
+In his last statement (on 17 December 2003) he gave support to ProKarelia (Finnish NGO) and its plan for the Return of Ceded Territories.
 He said that he defended the borders of Finland declared in the Treaty of Tartu and considered them the only proper borders of Finland and that it was great injustice that the Soviet Union had taken these territories.

 General Ehrnrooth died on 26 February 2004, and is buried in Hietaniemi cemetery, Helsinki.
 He was voted as the 4th greatest Finn of all time by the Finnish public during the Suuret suomalaiset (Great Finns) competition in 2004.